berak/ants-tcp/readme.txt

-most of it is written in python, you'll need version >= 2.6 for this (fractions)
+most of it is written in python, you'll need version >= 2.6 for this (fractions) also you'll need php5.3 for the default trueskill impl, or java for the jskills version

 you will need to start
  * tcpserver.py (to run the games), as well as